In February 2013, we donated £375,000 to Young Lives Vs Cancer to help launch Paul’s House, a new ‘Home from Home’ in Belfast.

-In total, CLIC Sargent has invested more than £1.5million to establish its first Home from Home in Belfast.
+In total, Young Lives Vs Cancer has invested more than £1.5million to establish its first Home from Home in Belfast.
 The funds will help to support children with cancer and their families at the home for three years.

-Paul’s House, Belfast was opened in December 2013 by Minister for Health, Edwin Poots, former World featherweight boxing champion Barry McGuigan and his wife Sandra (both of whom are Patrons of CLIC Sargent).
+Paul’s House, Belfast was opened in December 2013 by Minister for Health, Edwin Poots, former World featherweight boxing champion Barry McGuigan and his wife Sandra (both of whom are Patrons of Young Lives Vs Cancer).

-Thanks to your generosity, Children with Cancer UK has donated more than £2 million to CLIC Sargent since 2007.
+Thanks to your generosity, Children with Cancer UK has donated more than £2 million to Young Lives Vs Cancer since 2007.
 Your valuable support helps to keep families together and reduce the financial burden associated with childhood cancer.